htefera/Apache-Spark-SQL-for-Data-Analysts/README.md

 ### Program Execution
 * First, create an account on databricks community edition
+* download the project and zip it
-* Import the project into Databricks
+* Import the zipped project into Databricks
+* Create a cluster
-* Run the the notebooks
+* Run the the individual notebooks and have fun